What are cookies?

-Cookies are small data files which are stored on the browser or hard drive of your computer or mobile device when you visit a webpage or application.
-Cookies work to make your experience browsing a website as smooth as possible and they remember your preferences so you don’t have to insert your details continuously.
+Cookies are small pieces of information, generally consisting of just letters and numbers, that web servers pass to a user’s device when they visit internet sites.
+Software on the user’s device (such as a web browser) can store cookies and send them back to the website the next time they visit.
+Cookies work to make your experience browsing a website as smooth as possible and they remember your preferences, so you don’t have to insert your details continuously.

-Strictly Necessary Cookies – Also known as “essential cookies”, these are required in order to allow users to experience the full functionality of the website.
+Strictly necessary cookies (also known as “essential cookies”) are required in order to allow users to experience he full functionality of the website.
 These offer the ability for a user to access secure areas of the site, and enable content based on the device being used.
 Without these cookies certain sections of the website would be unable to function.

-Functionality Cookies – These cookies allow the website to remember the choices made by the user, and provide enhanced, more personal features.
-Examples of these choices could include language or regional preferences.
-In more depth, these cookies can also remember changes made to text size, fonts and other customizable user preferences that have been set.
+Functionality cookies allow the website to remember the choices made by the user, and provide enhanced, more personal features.
+Functionality cookies remember the changes that a user has made to text size, fonts and other customisable user preferences that have been set.
 The information collected by functionality cookies can be anonymised and they therefore can’t track your browsing activity on other websites.

-As with all data held by the Company, cookies are held in accordance with the Data Protection Act 2018 and the General Data Protection Regulation.
+As with all data held by SecuriGroup, cookies are held in accordance with the Data Protection Act and the General Data Protection Regulation.

-The expiration date for the Company’s persistent cookies is 2 years, and these cookies will therefore expire once they have reached their expiry date.
-Session cookies used by the Company expire once the browsing session has been terminated by the user.
+The expiration date for the Company’s persistent cookies is 2 years and will automatically be deleted when they reach their expiry date.
+Session cookies expire once the browsing session has been terminated by the user.

-Cookies can also be deleted by the user, this can be completed through the browser itself – usually found within the settings and history section of the browser (see individua browser help for how to do this).
+Cookies can also be deleted by the user.
+This can be completed through the browser itself – usually within the settings and history section of the browser.
+Please see the individual browsers help for instructions on how to do this.